Plants of Sierra Nevada

 This tree, growing to about 25 m tall, has very characteristic inflorescences, with tiny greenish-white flowers clustered in a dense head, which is surrounded by large white bracts.
 The fruit is a large pink ‘berry’, to 3 cm across, containing 50-100 seeds.
 It is edible, though not very tasty.

 It is native along the Pacific Ocean, from southern British Columbia to southern California.
-Inland populations are found in the Sierras, and also in central Idaho.
-In 1956, this tree was appointed as the provincial flower of British Columbia.
+Inland populations are found in central Idaho and in the Sierras at low elevations, generally below 600 m.
+In 1956, it was appointed as the provincial flower of British Columbia.

 In his book My First Summer in the Sierra, from 1911, Scottish-American writer and environmentalist John Muir (1838-1914) writes about this tree: “Nuttall’s flowering dogwood makes a fine show when in bloom.
 The whole tree is then snowy white.
 The involucres are six to eight inches [15-20 cm] wide.
 Along the streams it is a good-sized tree thirty feet [9 m] high, with abroad head when not crowded by companions.
 Its showy involucres attract a crowd of moths, butterflies, and other winged people about it for their own, and, I suppose, the tree’s advantage.”